Luxmusik/sandbox-virtualappliance/readme.md

 | Git | TCP | 9000          |
 | API | TCP | 8005          |

 The 'Combined' server is a component that routes your request to the correct component (API, Git, Proxy or Webserver) based on the URL and hostname of the request URL.
 This means you should really only ever have to communicate with the Combined port, but the other ports will be open and thus need to be available.
-These ports are the defaults and can be changed in the Sandbox config file.
+These ports can be changed in the Sandbox config file.

 #### DNS Provider
 The appliance requires a host name provided by a a DNS service.
 This is necesary to properly route traffic to sandboxes and system components on the appliance.